An analogue of Vosper's Theorem for Extension Fields: Introduction

-We shall first remark that if we can prove that such a subspace has dimension exactly $2$, and has a basis of the form $1,a$, then the conclusion of Theorem~\ref{thm:main} follows fairly straightforwardly.
-From then on we work towards showing that such a subspace $A$ must have dimension $2$.
+We shall first remark that if we can prove that such a subspace has dimension exactly~$2$, and has a basis of the form $1,a$, then it follows fairly straightforwardly that $S$ must have a basis in geometric progression.
+From then on we work towards showing that such a subspace $A$ must have dimension $2$, at least in the case when the base field is finite.

 With this objective, we shall transpose to the linear setting the so--called isoperimetric method in additive combinatorics, a method largely due to the late Hamidoune \cite{hamidoune}, which has proved to be a particularly useful tool in dealing with additive problems.
 We shall show that the subspaces $A$ of \eqref{eq:SA}, that we call {\em atoms} by analogy with the classical additive setting, must satisfy intersection properties.
 In particular we shall show that an atom $A$ must satisfy the following: